We may receive compensation when you click on product links from our partners. For more information, please see our disclosure policy.

 6. Registered Nurse Practitioners

-Nurse practitioners are basically Advanced Practice Registered Nurses (APRNs) and often provide primary and specialized healthcare services.
-However, the exact job description can vary from one state to another.
+Nurse practitioners are Advanced Practice Registered Nurses (APRNs) who often provide primary and specialized healthcare services.
+However, the exact job description can vary from state to state.

 APRNs record a patient’s medical history and symptoms but may also conduct necessary medical examinations or tests without a doctor.
 They can also develop treatment options after getting the test results.
 Nurses have adequate training on medical equipment used to diagnose and treat patients.